Goldrelia/learning_rust/README.md

 # Ultimate Rust Crash Course

+## About

+This project is a fork of [ultimate_rust_crash_course](https://github.com/CleanCut/ultimate_rust_crash_course) by Nathan Stocks, licensed under the MIT License.
+Modifications and additions are my own work.

+Modifications were made to the exercises directory according to the class exercise instructions!

 This is the companion repository for the [Ultimate Rust Crash Course] published online, presented live at O'Reilly virtual events, or in person.
 You will get the most out of this training experience by trying to accomplish the [exercises] in this repository and watching (or attending)